chinamike65/hugo-tuolesi/content/book2/book2en.md

 You can choose from the above two methods.

-After wiping, start reciting: "Om Ban Za Po Mi A Hum", place the offering held by the right hand in the center of the Mandra plate, and visualize each offering becoming an earth. "
+After wiping, start reciting: "Om Ban Za Po Mi A Hum", place the offering held by the right hand in the center of the Mandala plate, and visualize each offering becoming an earth. "

-Extremely clean and free golden foundation, Om Banzareka ah hum, surrounded by Tiewei Mountain outside", the largest circle represents Tiewei Mountain, placed on the Manza plate, this is the first floor, read "The center is the king of the mountain" Victory over Mount Sumeru," while grabbing some offerings with his right hand and placing them in the middle of the Mandza plate.
+Extremely clean and free golden foundation, Om Banzareka ah hum, surrounded by Tiewei Mountain outside", the largest circle represents Tiewei Mountain, placed on the Mandala plate, this is the first floor, read "The center is the king of the mountain" Victory over Mount Sumeru," while grabbing some offerings with his right hand and placing them in the middle of the Mandza plate.

 There are as many grains of rice as there are in the visualization as many Mount Sumeru, or as one Mount Sumeru. "